safesploitOrg/doogle/docker/README.md

 # Doogle Docker Development

-This Docker stack serves the application from `public/` while mounting the full repository at `/var/www/html` for Composer, tests, and internal code.
+This Docker stack uses Nginx, PHP-FPM, and MariaDB.
+Nginx serves only `public/`, while the PHP-FPM app container mounts the full repository at `/var/www/html` for Composer, tests, CLI commands, and internal code.

+The Docker helper scripts load the repository-level `.env` file when it exists, even when the script is run from inside the `docker/` directory.
+For manual `docker compose` commands, pass `--env-file ../.env` from inside the `docker/` directory or `--env-file .env` from the repository root.

 ## Build